sanghunkang/aascraw/README.md

 - First, a programme finds an axis over which the programme will iterate.
 - Second, for each iteration in the loop, the programme locate and process desired elements and store into some form of storage.

 Aascraw follows deliver-filter-evaluate model, whose goal is to optimise these two operations.
 The first action is executed by `Deliverer` class and the second actions is executed by `Filterer` class.
 The `Storage` class evaluates the data crawled by collaboration of `Deliverer` and `Filterer`, and provides them feedbacks so that they can optimise actions for later iterations.
+The objective of `Storage` is to minimise structure variance and maximise contents variance.

 # Kernels
 Kernels are python funtions which receives collected record as input and returns rank.
 Rank is a measure of desirability of input records.

+# Specifications
+## Deliverer
+## Filterer
+## Storage

 # Versioning Guide
 The versions of the library follows MAJOR.MINOR.PATCH scheme.
 Specfically: